 Rainbow Foods: Boost Your Health and Energy

-Colourful, natural, clean foods comes in all shapes and sizes.
+Colorful, natural, clean foods come in all shapes and sizes.
 Finding your way through the rainbow food jungle isn’t hard once you know how.
 Will you become a vegetarian overnight?
 Of course not.
-You can however try your hardest to get back into the food pyramid way of thinking and add more fruit and vegetables to your diet.
+You can, however, try your hardest to get back into the food pyramid way of thinking and add more fruit and vegetables to your diet.

-Thinking in colours makes you want to add more natural foods into your diet, and get started with a healthier diet.
-It also helps kids learn about foods, and understand where it comes from.
+Rainbow food helps kids learn about foods and understand where it comes from.
 If you want inspiration for recipes, check out The GOODista’s recipe section.
-Why not start with this one to warm up your winter chilled bones?
+Why not start with this one to warm up your winter-chilled bones?
 Winter Vegetables Three Ways.

 Let us know how your health efforts proceed – and keep following The GOODista for more.
-Next we will be looking at those first steps into exercise.
+Next, we will be looking at those first steps to exercise.
 Hard?
 Not so – Fun more like!
 You just need to get started – not tomorrow, not yesterday – Just Do It 🙂

 Feel, Be and Do Good!
 See you soon!